mr-minty/CIT_480_IMS_Project/README.md

 2. Navigate to the directory you want to clone the repo inside
 3. Run `git clone https://github.com/mr-minty/CIT_480_IMS_Project`
 4. You should now see a directory called 'CIT_480_IMS_Project' in your current directory
-5. Navigate to the CIT_480_IMS_Project directory, all instructions moving forward will be run from inside this directory
+5. Navigate to the CIT_480_IMS_Project directory, **all instructions moving forward will be run from inside this directory**

 ## Configure the .env file
 1. In your project folder do `copy .env.example .env` or create a blank text file titled '.env'
-2. The default environment variables in .env.example will work.
-You do not need to change the password.
+2. Follow env.example to enter values for the environment variables

 ## Run the Node.js app locally
 1. Install Node.js, make sure it works by running `node -v`
 2. Run the command `npm install`, this will install all necessary dependencies
 3. Run the command `node .`
-4. In a web browser, navigate to localhost:3000 and you should see "IMS Project is running 🚀"
+4. In a web browser, navigate to localhost:3000 via your web browser and you should see the web app

 # Contributing to the project: